itsnayabsd/website/_posts/devcloud/2022-04-29-self-host-fresh-rss.md

 This post explains how to self host a free opensource RSS aggregator called *FreshRSS*, assign a subdomain/domain if you are hosting the service in the cloud and access it from anywhere.

 If you want to host the FreshRSS in the cloud, I would recommend *DigitalOcean* cloud service.
 Please see [this guide to create and setup a DigitalOcean droplet first](/devcloud/digitalocean-droplet-setup.html).
-## Installing the Nginx web server and dependent packages
-### Install Nginx web server
+## Install Nginx web server
 Run the following command to install Nginx web server.
 ```bash
 sudo apt update && sudo apt -y install nginx
 ```
-### Configure firewall for Nginx
+## Configure firewall for Nginx
 Add Nginx service to the firewall allow list.
 ```bash
 sudo ufw allow "Nginx Full"
 ```
-At this point make sure you see the Nginx default web page when you visit your droplet IP address in the web browser and the url [http://127.0.0.1/](http://127.0.0.1/) if you are configuring in your local system.
+At this point you should see the Nginx default web page when you visit your droplet IP address in the web browser OR the url [http://127.0.0.1/](http://127.0.0.1/) if you are configuring in your local system.
 {% include image.html url="/devcloud/digitalocean_droplet_setup.png" description="Digitalocean Ubuntu Droplet Initial Setup" %}
-### Install php and other dependencies
+## Install php and other dependencies
-Installing *php-fpm* separately will somehow avoids installing Apache web server.
-We are using Nginx.
+Installing *php-fpm* separately will somehow avoids installing another web server - Apache.
+We are already using Nginx.
 ```bash
 sudo apt -y install php-fpm
 ```